You are not old enough to view this content

 The first C is for COLOR.
 From deep amber to beautiful golden yellow, Shatter comes in a variety of eye-catching colors.
 So how do you make sense of all these varying hues?

 To begin, we should understand that color is affected depending on the extraction process of the flower.
 One process uses a solvent which includes alcohol, hydrocarbon, and the popular carbon dioxide methods of extractions.
 Another technique is to use a non-solvent method of extraction by using a combination of heat and pressure to achieve the final product.
-Probably the most well known type of extraction is the rosin press.
+Probably the most well-known type of extraction is the rosin press.
 You can learn more about the intricate extraction process by clicking here

 Depending on the extraction method, the end product may look different even if you use the same plant to start with.
 When it comes to color, there are some guidelines as to what to look for and what to avoid.
 For instance, If your concentrate is greenish in color that usually means there is too much plant matter in the final product.
 This could be due to not enough cure time between harvest and extraction, or from improper procedures, such as grinding up your nugs before extraction.
 A dark concentrate may indicate that the temperature was too high during extraction, or that the plant material used was of low quality.
 It may even indicate the flower used was sitting on a shelf for too long!